Teeth Misalignment: Malocclusion Types, Causes & Fixes

 What Is An Open Bite Teeth?

-An open bite refers to a form of teeth misalignment where the upper and lower teeth do not come into contact when the mouth is shut.
-In critical situations, it may require surgical intervention on the jaw.
+An open bite refers to a type of teeth misalignment where the upper and lower teeth do not touch when the mouth is closed.
+In severe cases, this condition may require surgical intervention to correct the jaw alignment.

 Causes of Open Bite